 |0.893||Pea protein concentrate|

 As you can see, plant protein sources usually score around 0.73-0.8 in whole form, while meat sources score 0.9+.
+Note there are not PDCAAS values for that many foods.
+In particular, I haven’t found scores for most vegan complete proteins.

 But it’s important to understand that protein quality scores like the PDCAAS look at the amino acids absorbed from a single source.
 No one eats plain chickpeas by themselves, you eat other foods along with them.